matreshkajs/matreshka-router/README.md

 ```

-**Disclamer:** this way of routing may not be what you're looking for.
-If you need full-featured router you can use any library you want (eg [Director](https://github.com/flatiron/director))

 The principle of the plugin is the following.
 You define which part of an URL (both [hash](https://developer.mozilla.org/ru/docs/Web/API/Window/location), and [HTML5 History](https://developer.mozilla.org/ru/docs/Web/API/History_API) are supported) need to be synchronized with given property.

+**Disclamer:** this way of routing may not be what you're looking for.
+If you need full-featured router you can use any library you want (eg. [Director](https://github.com/flatiron/director))

 For example you need to synchronize ``"x"`` with the first part of ``location.hash`` and ``"y"`` with the second.